Anal Fistula Surgery - Types, Symptoms, Risks & Complications

 Why is anal fistula surgery required?

 Surgeries are almost always necessary to treat an anal fistula as they do not heal on their own and if left untreated, can lead to severe complications.
-Some cases of fistula can cause bacterial infection which may result in sepsis, a serious condition which can cause tissue damage, organ failure and even death.
+Some cases of fistula can cause bacterial infection which may result in sepsis, a serious condition that can cause tissue damage, organ failure, and even death.

 If you suffer from an anal fistula, it is recommended to contact your healthcare provider and undergo anal fistula treatment as soon as possible.
 Delaying the surgery or allowing the fistula to persist can cause it to develop a secondary opening in which case, surgery becomes more complicated and can even cause damage to the sphincter.